AirbusCyber/grap/README.md

 - python-capstone
 - swig (version 3 or newer is mandatory)

-Please note that those were tested for the latest Ubuntu LTS (16.04) and may differ depending on your distribution.
+Please note that those were tested for the latest Ubuntu LTS (16.04) and the latest debian stable (9.1.0 - Strech).
+Packages may differ depending on your distribution.

 ## Build and install
 The following commands will build and install the project: